pytorch/torchtune/docs/source/tutorials/memory_optimisations.rst

 .. note::

-  Gradient accumulation should always be set to 1 when using :ref:`fusing the optimizer step into the backward pass <glossary_opt_in_bwd>`.
+  Gradient accumulation should always be set to 1 when :ref:`fusing the optimizer step into the backward pass <glossary_opt_in_bwd>`.

 .. _glossary_low_precision_opt:

 Lower Precision Optimizers
 --------------------------

-In addition to reducing model precision during training, we can also reduce precision in our optimzer state.
+In addition to reducing model precision during training, we can also reduce precision in our optimizer state.
 All of our fine-tuning recipes support lower-precision optimizers from the `bitsandbytes <https://huggingface.co/docs/bitsandbytes/main/en/index>`_ library - a good place to start might be the ``Adam8bit`` and ``PagedAdamW`` optimizers, which we've tested our recipes with.